peterkhe1999/CheatSheet/OSEP/README.md

 ### Registry Key

-Jscript tries to query the "AmsiEnable" registry key before initializing AMSI (`HKCU\SOFTWARE\Microsoft\Windows Script\Settings\AmsiEnable`).
-If this key is set to "0", AMSI is not enabled for the Jscript process.
+Jscript tries to query the `AmsiEnable` registry key before initializing AMSI (`HKCU\SOFTWARE\Microsoft\Windows Script\Settings\AmsiEnable`).

+If this key is set to `0`, AMSI is not enabled for the Jscript process.

-This query is performed in the **JAmsi::JAmsiIsEnabledByRegistry** function inside `Jscript.dll`, which is only called when `wscript.exe` is started.
+This query is performed in the `JAmsi::JAmsiIsEnabledByRegistry` function inside `Jscript.dll`, which is only called when `wscript.exe` is started.

 The `cscript.exe` executable, which is the command-line equivalent of `wscript.exe`.

-Use -e to specify which scripting engine will execute the script.
+Use `-e` to specify which scripting engine will execute the script.

-The globally unique identifier (GUID) may be understood as a registry entry under `HKLM\SOFTWARE\Classes\CLSID`.
+The globally unique identifier (`GUID`) may be understood as a registry entry under `HKLM\SOFTWARE\Classes\CLSID`.

-In essence, the -e option indicates that the specified script file will be processed by `jscript.dll`.
+The `-e` option indicates that the specified script file will be processed by `jscript.dll`.

-Prepend below code to the DotNetToJscript-generated shellcode runner to bypass AMSI.
+Prepend below code to the `DotNetToJscript`-generated shellcode runner to bypass AMSI.

 ```js
 var sh = new ActiveXObject('WScript.Shell');